henrySi1va/my-room/Bedroom/Bedframe/README.md

 - Variable sets are fun to work with
 - Graphical glitches sometimes happen
 - Some unexpected joint solving failures, but I could work around them
+- Joint solving failures, but still worked 😕
+- Working with the assembly makes the fans run